 Polyurethane Foam Injection

 Polyurethane foam injection (also known as ‘’slabjacking’’) uses a super lightweight foam that rapidly expands as soon as it’s injected under the slab.
 This lifts the slab back into position.
 It’s a fast repair that can usually be completed in a few hours and when it’s done, you can immediately start using the slab again.

-We’ve been repairing foundations and concrete slabs in Pleasanton CA since 2005.
-Our mission is to make sure lifting and leveling your concrete slab is a stress-free event that provides a cost-effective, permanent fix.
+We’ve been repairing foundations and concrete slabs in Pleasanton, CA since 2005.
+Our mission is to make sure lifting your concrete slab is a stress-free event that provides a cost-effective, permanent fix.

 For a free concrete lifting inspection and repair estimate, fill out the contact form at the top of the page.